Skip to Main Content

 Credit:Canva

-(CIT provides this resource but it is also listed in the Library Database List.
-For information on adding LinkedIn Learning videos to your Canvas courses, please contact the BJ Moore Center for Faculty Innovation.
+(CIT provides this resource, but it is also listed in the Library Database List for users' convenience.
+For information on adding LinkedIn Learning videos to your Canvas courses, please get in touch with the BJ Moore Center for Faculty Innovation.

 Provides resources on a variety of topics, including

-• Business topics, management, accounting, project management, marketing, HR, public speaking, presentation skills, customer service skills, team collaboration techniques and leadership skills. to name some.
+• includes management, accounting, project management, marketing, HR, public speaking, presentation skills, customer service skills, team collaboration techniques and leadership skills. to name some.

-• Creative topics such as Music Production, Web Design and Graphic Design
+• topics include Music Production, Web Design and Graphic Design

 3. Ebook Collections (list of collections with descriptions)